pamlane/streamsx.documentation/docs/beamrunner/release/1.2.0/io.md

 layout: docs
 title:  Input/output options for IBM Streams Runner for Apache Beam
 navtitle: I/O options
-description:  Apache Beam 2.4 applications that use IBM® Streams Runner for Apache Beam on a Streaming Analytics service on IBM Cloud have input/output options of standard output and errors, local file input, object storage on IBM Cloud, and Publish and Subscribe transforms.
+description:  Apache Beam 2.4 applications that use IBM® Streams Runner for Apache Beam have input/output options of standard output and errors, local file input, Publish and Subscribe transforms, and object storage and messages on IBM Cloud.
 weight:  10
 published: true
 tag: beam-120